AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/docusign-modules.md

   </tr>
   <tr>
    <td>Method</td>
    <td> <p>Select the HTTP request method you need to configure the API call.
-For more information, see <a href="../../workfront-fusion/modules/http-request-methods.md" class="MCXref xref" data-mc-variable-override="">HTTP request methods</a>.</p> </td>
+For more information, see <a href="../../workfront-fusion/modules/http-request-methods.md" class="MCXref xref" data-mc-variable-override="">HTTP request methods in Adobe Workfront Fusion</a>.</p> </td>
   </tr>
   <tr>
    <td>Headers</td>